More than just a common language

 US law allows the state to protect children but does not impose…..a constitutional duty to protect children……

-Bartholet goes on to explain that this position is most likely rooted in a strongly-held belief that parents are normally going to be the best protectors of their children’s interests.
-So far so uncontroversial.
-But perhaps too this sentiment gets mixed up with shadows of a traditional or more ancient American mistrust of Government in general?
-Some Americans think that any shift towards a stronger notion of children’s rights would inevitably lead to greater official intervention in family life and this would not normally work out best for the child or anyone else.
+In the USA attitudes towards children’s rights seem to have got mixed up with shadows of a traditional or more ancient American mistrust of Government in general.
+Some Americans seem to think any shift towards a stronger notion of children’s rights would inevitably lead to the potential for greater official intervention in family life and this would not normally work to the advantage of the child or anyone else.

 Children’s rights?